 If your child is past the age of five and still co-sleeps with you, it may not be easy to move him to them to their bed.
 They will be unhappy about the transition and will most likely resist it.

-Use these tips to make this move as gentle and easy as possible.
+These ways to end co-sleeping with your kids will make it as gentle and easy as possible.

 Discuss the Transition in Advance